About

 Lion dance

-The Holy Dharma Lion Dance is one of the Dynamic Dhyana Dharani training items of Tasmanian Chinese Buddhist Academy of Australia.
+The Holy Dharma Lion Dance is a training item within Dynamic Dhyana Dharani of Tasmanian Chinese Buddhist Academy of Australia.
 The lion dance represents bravery, righteousness and yet possess enormous amiability.
-Those who train and practise this form of Dynamic Dhyana are able to eliminate all illnesses of the body and mind, as well as regulate the 74,000 minute and micro energy channels of the human body.
+Those who train and practise this form of Dynamic Dhyana Dharani are able to eliminate all illnesses of the body and mind, as well as regulate the 74,000 minute and micro energy channels of the human body.

-Within Buddhist Dharma, lions imply courageousness and power of the correct Dharma, triumphing over negative energies.
-Hence, at the front of Chinese Han Transmission Buddhist temples, there are commonly a pair of lions, one male and one female; their presence amazes the heart and spirit with awe.
+Within Buddhist Dharma, lions represent courageousness and power of the correct Dharma triumphing over negative energies of the universe.
+Hence, a pair of guardian stone lions are often erected at the entrance of Chinese Han Transmission Buddhist temples, one male and one female.
+The adoption of lions within Chinese Buddhist culture is exemplary of the cultural exchange between Buddhism and traditional Chinese culture.

 Dragon dance